Lamitan

 Lamitan, officially the City of Lamitan (Chavacano: Ciudad de Lamitan; Yakan: Siyudad Lamitanin; Tausūg: Dāira sin Lamitan; Lungsod ng Lamitan), is a component city and de jure capital of the province of Basilan, Philippines.
-According to the 2020 census, it has a population of 100,150 people.
+According to the 2024 census, it has a population of 116,652 people.

-The city is bounded on the east by the municipality of Tuburan, on the south by Tipo-Tipo, on the west by Isabela and on the north by Basilan Strait.
+The city is bordered on the east by the municipality of Tuburan, on the south by Tipo-Tipo, on the west by Isabela and on the north by Basilan Strait.

 Etymology

 Lamitan is derived from the word Lami-Lamihan, which signifies a combination of Merrymaking and Conference.
 The town was named after the first Spaniards from Isabela who blew up the area.
-When the Spaniards arrived, the Yakans were celebrating their national holiday.
-The explorers asked for the name of the place; the Yakans assumed they were asking about the merrymaking and explained that it was the Lami-Lamihan celebration; the Spaniards misunderstood their response and later referred to the location as Lamitan.
+When the Spaniards arrived, the Yakan people were celebrating their national holiday.
+The explorers asked for the name of the place; the Yakan assumed they were asking about the merrymaking and explained that it was the Lami-Lamihan celebration; the Spaniards misunderstood their response and later referred to the location as Lamitan.